irrationalitylab/slurm/README.md

 #SBATCH --mail-type=END
 #SBATCH --mail-user=y.cao@uke.de

-# Alternatively, you can call 16 cores using the following instead of ntasks
+# Alternatively, you can call 16 workers using the following instead of ntasks
 # SBATCH --sockets-per-node=2
 # SBATCH --cores-per-socket=8